emissary-ingress/emissary/user-guide/tracing-tutorial-datadog.md

 ## 2. Configure Envoy JSON logging

-DataDog APM can [correlate traces with logs](https://docs.datadoghq.com/tracing/advanced/connect_logs_and_traces/) if you propogate the current span and trace IDs with your logs.
+DataDog APM can [correlate traces with logs](https://docs.datadoghq.com/tracing/advanced/connect_logs_and_traces/) if you propagate the current span and trace IDs with your logs.

 When using JSON logging with Envoy, Ambassador Edge Stack will automatically append the `dd.trace_id` and `dd.span_id` properties to all logs so that correlation works: